NicholasSebastian/HandalCargo-v4/README.md

 - [ ] Fix: Find a better way to keep the connection alive.
 - [x] Feature: Login Screen and Functionality.
 - [ ] Feature: Encryption for passwords.
+- [ ] Fix: According to [this link](https://stackoverflow.com/questions/47875097/add-element-to-a-state-react), JSX should not be stored in nor rendered from state.
+Hence, the Login page should be rewritten with respect to good practice.
 - [x] Feature: Layout for the main application window.
   - Header with Profile Button and Dropdown, etc.
   - Sidebar with navigation links.